Who is most at risk for esophageal cancer?

 Symptoms of gastroesophageal reflux disease include the following:

-Of course, it must be emphasized that every single one with GERD will not get esophageal cancer, but they will only have a higher chance of developing it.
+Of course, it must be said that all people with GERD will not get esophageal cancer, but will only have a better chance of developing it.

-In people who have had reflux for a long time, an especial complication called "Mary Bart" occurs.
+In people who have had reflux for a long time, a complication called “Mary Bart” occurs

 Barrett's esophagus is a condition in which normal cells in the lower esophagus are replaced by abnormal cells that actually look like cells in the stomach and intestines.